gfgit/SimulatoreRelaisApparato/SHORTCUTS.md

 ### Default

 You can:
-- Add/delete nodes in circuits
+- Add/delete nodes in circuits.
-- Rotate nodes (`Right click` or `Shift + Right click`)
+- Rotate nodes (`Right click` or `Shift + Right click`).
-- Add/Edit/Remove cables
+- Add/Remove cables.

+You can move only one node at a time by dragging it.
+You cannot move cables.
+To place the node over an existing cable, hold `Shift` while releasing mouse.
+Cable will be splitted into 2 segments.

+Double click on a node/cable to show editing dialog.

 This is default mode.
 If you are in another mode, press `Esc` to return to Default mode.

 ### Cable editing

 When in cable editing you create the path for a cable by:
 - `Left click` on a cell edge to start the cable.
-A little green line will appear
+A little green line will appear.
-- `Left click` on other cells to make cable go horizontal or vertical from its last point
+- `Left click` on other cells to make cable go horizontal or vertical from its last point.
 - `Right click` on cell edge to finish a cable.
-It will become red
+It will become red.
 - Press `Enter` to confirm or `Esc` to cancel.

-Use `Ctrl + Z` during editing to go back to undo last cable segment.
+Use `Ctrl + Z` during editing to undo last cable segment.

 When in Default mode you can enter Cable Editing by:
-- `Shift + Left click` on a existing cable
+- `Shift + Left click` on a existing cable.
 - `Double click` on an existing cable, then `Edit Path` in the dialog.
-- Press `Cable` on edit toolbar to create a new cable
+- Press `Cable` on edit toolbar to create a new cable.
-- Press `C` shortcut to create a new cable
+- Press `C` shortcut to create a new cable.

 ### Selection mode

 In this mode you can select multiple nodes and cables to delete them, move them, or copy paste them.
+You cannot rotate nodes or edit cable path.

 From default mode you can enter selection by pressing `Shift + S` inside a Circuit View.